harishuss1/Climate-Lens/MeetingsLog.md

 * Went over Phase 2 requirements.
 * Finished up and polished everything.
 * Fixed bugs we had gotten into.
+* Bug hunting , searched for any bugs.
+* Submission for phase 2!

 # 11/23/2024 Saturday 8:00pm, 30min, online